DIYBigData/personal-compute-cluster/spark-on-docker-swarm/README.md

 3. `build-images.sh`: Adjust the IP address for your local Docker registry.
 You can use a domain name if all nodes in your swarm can resolve it.
 This is needed as it allows all nodes in the swarm to pull the locally built Docker images.
 4. `spark-deploy.yml`: Adjust all image names for the updated local Docker registry address you used in the prior step.
 Also, adjust the resource limits for each of the services.
 Setting a `cpus` limit here that is smaller than the number of cores on your node has the effect of giving your process a fraction of each core's capacity.
 You might consider doing this if your swarm hosts other services or does not handle long term 100% CPU load well (e.g., overheats).
 Also adjust the `replicas` count for the `spark-worker` service to be equal to the number of nodes in your swarm (or less).

+This set up depend son have a GlusterFS volume mounted at `/mnt/gfs` on all nodes and a directory `/mnt/gfs/jupyter-notbooks` exists on it.
 Then, to start up the Spark cluster in your Docker swarm, `cd` into this project's directory and:
 ```
 ./build-images.sh
 docker stack deploy -c deploy-spark-swarm.yml spark
 ```

-Then point your development computer's browser at `http://swarm-public-ip:7777/` to load the Jupyter notebook.
+Point your development computer's browser at `http://swarm-public-ip:7777/` to load the Jupyter notebook.

 ## TODO
 This cluster is a work in progress.
 Currently, the following items are missing:
-* Persistence for Jupyter notebooks.
-Once you bring down the cluster, all notebooks you made are deleted.
 * A distributed file system, such as HDFS or QFS.
 Currently there is no way to ingest data into the cluster except through network transfers, such as through `curl`, set up in a Jupyter notebook.

 ## Acknowledgements